 Of the several energy models being studied in the literature, some are applicable to the smoothly embedded curves while others are appropriate for polygonal curves.
-As pointed out by Simon [Sim94] a careful distinction between these two cases is necessary.
-This is because energy models for the smooth case typically have a term that depends on curvature.
+As pointed out by

 &lt;sup>14In this section we will deviate from standard mathematical terminology and use "ideal" instead of "canonical"; this is in keeping with the usage in several recent papers.